Skip to Content

 Causes of mixed hearing loss

-• Genetic factors: Some people are genetically predisposed to hearing issues that affect both the middle and inner ear.
+• Genetic factors: Some people are simply more predisposed to hearing problems that affect both the middle and inner ear.
+It's not always something that can be predicted or prevented, but knowing your family history can be a useful early warning.

 Mixed hearing loss